aubreysalmins/CV/README.md

 Born into a family of career musicians and it being a great passion of mine, I chose to focus on Music in lieu of a university education.
 However as a natural problem solver and analytical thinker, I was strongly drawn to software engineering when one of my brothers became a data engineer.

-At A-level, I attained an A in Greek and B grades in German and English.

 ## Skills

 #### Soft Skills